towns-protocol/towns/servers/notification-service/README.md

 ### Yarn

-- `$ docker compose up -d db` - first run the database with Docker
+- `$ docker compose up db` - first run the database with Docker
 - `$ yarn dev` - then run the server with Yarn

 ### VS Code